ginberg/data-analyst-nd/P5/project5.md

 it is not a poi.
 Precision is defined as the proportion of positive cases that were identified correct by the model.
 Recall (or sensivity) is defined as the proportion of actual positive cases that were correctly identified.

-The average of my metrics for multiple runs are given below
+The average of my metrics for the DecisionTreeClassifier can be found in the Algorithm section.
+But hat do the numbers numbers say, in context of the enron case?
-Accuracy: 0,85838       Precision: 0,46560      Recall: 0,42067

-What do these numbers say?
 In almost 86% the model gives the right answer if a person is a poi.
 With guessing you will do 50%, so the model is quite better than guessing fortunately.
 In almost half the cases where the model says the person is a poi, it is right.
 For all poi, the model will detect a little more than 40% of them.